-Woman Found Dead in Rowland Heights Waterway: Sheriff’s Dept.
+Woman Found Dead in City of Industry Waterway: Sheriff’s Dept.

-An investigation was underway Monday after a woman was found dead in a waterway in Rowland Heights, authorities said.
+An investigation was underway Monday after a woman was found dead in a waterway in the City of Industry area, authorities said.

-Los Angeles County Sheriff’s Department deputies responded to a “possible person down” call near the eastbound 60 Freeway and Fullerton Road, according to a news release.
-A white woman’s body was located in the waterway under the freeway off-ramp at about 1:35 p.m., the statement read.
+Los Angeles County Sheriff’s Department deputies responded to a "possible person down" call near the eastbound 60 Freeway and Fullerton Road, which is actually in the city of Industry, according to a news release.

+A white woman's body was located in the waterway under the freeway off-ramp at about 1:35 p.m., the statement read.

 The unidentified woman was pronounced dead at the scene.
 She appeared to have sustained trauma to her upper torso, but the cause of death was not known, officials stated.